gabrielclages/workshop_RS_Papis/2_Tensorboard/README.md

-In order to initiate your Floyd Environment
+## In order to initiate your Floyd Environment

-floyd init humancoders/recsys

- floyd run --mode jupyter
+Please follow the instructions in the Tensorboard.ipynb